drseb/phenopposites/README.md

 # phenopposites
-Project to generated phenotype opposite_of relationships and investigate the effect on ontology-based algorithms
+Project to generate phenotype opposite_of relationships in PATO, MPO and HPO.
+We also investigate the effect including this reltionship in ontology-based algorithms like semantic similarity.